Linear-time classical approximate optimization of cubic-lattice classical spin glasses: Introduction

-The subsystem-optimization heuristic that we use in our meta-heuristic differs from these previous tensor-network contraction methods in one crucial way: it utilizes only exact contractions of tensor-networks, which obviates the need for costly matrix decompositions.
-This is feasible due to the limited sizes of the subsystems.

 The feasibility of the meta-heuristic as a whole for approximate optimization can be understood via a very simple intuition about short-range-correlated spin glass Hamiltonians: bootstrapping of approximate \textit{local} energy minimization should lead to approximate \textit{global} energy minimization.
 By ``short-range-correlated" we mean that the short-range Hamiltonian does not amount to an embedding of a long-range Hamiltonian (as in, for example, Ref. \cite{konz2021embedding}).
-Therefore, in contrast to the method in Ref. \cite{gangat2024hyperoptimized}, the meta-heuristic presented here is able to reach large system sizes on the cubic lattice and thereby provide substantial data to challenge the time complexity of quantum algorithms for the approximate optimization of classical spin glasses on the cubic lattice.
-We emphasize again, however, that the meta-heuristic that we present here could be implemented without tensor networks.

 As mentioned, our meta-heuristic involves bootstrapping $\mathcal{O}(N)$ local subsystem optimizations.
 While such a local optimization method will be biased against spin configurations with large-scale structures, such as droplets, it is intuitive that not all low-energy configurations will have such structures.
 However, small perturbations to the bonds in classical cubic-lattice spin glasses can substantially alter the ground state \cite{krzkakala2005disorder, katzgraber2007temperature}, so it is not a priori obvious how small of an average error such a bootstrapping heuristic will yield, nor is it obvious how much fluctuation will be in that error from instance to instance within a fixed hardness class.
 Our results from a wide range of problem instances of cubic-lattice tile planting reveal an upper bound on the average relative energy error of $\sim7.5\%$ and a variance that varies widely over the different instance classes.
 The average-error upper bound is substantially smaller than the smallest upper bound of $11.8\%$ that is theoretically proven (assuming P$\neq$NP) for the error of non-heuristic polynomial-time approximation algorithms for Eq. (\ref{eqn:Ham}) (see End Matter of Ref. \cite{bauza2025scaling}).